 Turkish Chairmanship 2015-2017

-Almost 20 years ago the countries of the Southeast Europe have set to sail towards a new horizon as the region had gone through a major political turbulence at the beginning of 1990s.
+Exactly 20 years ago, the countries of the Southeast Europe have set to sail towards a new horizon as the region had gone through a major political turbulence at the beginning of 1990s.
 This was when the Southeast Europe Defence Ministerial Process or mostly known by its acronym SEDM entered into the history of this region.

-Turkey will chair this Process for the next two years.
+Turkey will chair this Process for the last stretch of its two-year term.
 I am proud to be appointed as the Chairman of SEDM-CC/PMSC.
-I look forward to working very closely with all parties with a view to carrying forward the ideals of this initiative which will celebrate its 20th anniversary next year.
-Given the emergence of new security threats and new challenges I believe that it is high time for the member states to agree on a new vision which will help this process to keep its importance in the decades to come.
+I look forward to working very closely with all parties with a view to carrying forward the ideals of this initiative, which during 2016 celebrates its 20th anniversary.
+Given the emergence of new security threats and new challenges, I believe that it is high time for the member states to agree on a new vision which will help this process to keep its importance in the decades to come.

 SEDM-CC/PMSC Secretariat Structure